 The President shall be the chief executive officer of the Corporation and shall be responsible to the Board for the co-ordination of all affairs of the Corporation.
 The President shall, subject to any resolution, when present, preside at all meetings of the Board, the Executive Committee and the Members of the Corporation.
 The President shall sign such contracts, documents or instruments in writing as require their signature.
 In all matters affecting the Corporation, the President shall be deemed to be an agent of the Corporation acting under the authority and at the express intention and express direction of the Board or any committee thereof, as the case may be.

-Vice President Operations, Competitive and House

-The offices of the Vice President Operations – Competitive and the Vice President Operations – House shall be

-vested with all the powers and shall perform all the duties of the President in the absence or inability or refusal

-to act of the President.
-The Vice President Operations – Competitive and the Vice President Operations – House

-shall sign such contracts, documents, or instruments in writing as require their signature, shall be responsible to

-the Board for those matters identified in Schedule "A" hereto and shall have such other powers and duties as may from time to time be assigned to them by the Board.

 Secretary